Skip to main content

 2. Select specific columns: Avoid unnecessary columns

-3. Choose appropriate format: CSV for data over 10K rows, Excel for smaller reports
+3. Choose appropriate format: Use CSV for automation or extremely large datasets; Excel for analysis and presentation

 File Compatibility